mattlean/lean-js-app-starter/starters/basic-node-ts/README.md

 This is a **[Lean JS App Starter](https://github.com/mattlean/lean-js-app-starter)** project for a [Node.js](https://nodejs.org) application.

-_Note that this uses TypeScript.
-If you want the JavaScript equivalent to this, use the [`basic-node` starter](../basic-node) instead._
+_Note that this starter project uses TypeScript.
+If you want the JavaScript-only equivalent to this, then use the [`basic-node` starter](../basic-node) instead._

 ## Technology Overview

 -   [TypeScript](https://typescriptlang.org): JavaScript with type safety
 -   [Node.js](https://nodejs.org): Runtime environment that allows JavaScript to execute outside of web browsers
 -   [Jest](https://jestjs.io): Testing framework
--   [webpack](https://webpack.js.org): Bundler used to create builds of the app
+-   [webpack](https://webpack.js.org): Bundler used to create builds
--   [Babel](https://babeljs.io): Compiler used with webpack to support TypeScript while producing cross-browser compatible code for the build
+-   [Babel](https://babeljs.io): Compiler used with webpack to support TypeScript and output Node.js-compatible code
 -   [ESLint](https://eslint.org): Linter used to identify problems in TypeScript and JavaScript code
 -   [Prettier](https://prettier.io): Formatter used to enforce code style
--   [Husky](https://typicode.github.io/husky) & [lint-staged](https://github.com/okonet/lint-staged): Pre-commit hooks to check for type, lint, and formatting errors before Git commits
+-   [Husky](https://typicode.github.io/husky) + [lint-staged](https://github.com/okonet/lint-staged): Pre-commit hooks to check for type, lint, and formatting errors before Git commits are made
--   [Docker](https://docker.com): Used for an optional development environment
+-   [Docker](https://docker.com): Used for an optional containerized development environment

 ## Getting Started